Table of Contents

 People who have a CD4 cell count below 200 are at risk of developing HAD – generally the lower the CD4 count, the greater the risk.
 Also, having a high viral load in the blood or in the spinal fluid can increase the risk of developing HAD.

 The initial signs of HAND can be very difficult to notice.
-If you are experiencing memory problems or your family and friends comment on changes in your behavior or coordination, start keeping a log.
+If you are experiencing memory problems or your family and friends comment on changes in your behavior or coordination, it is a good idea to start keeping a log.
 Note any problems you are having with:

 - Balance or coordination